inductiva/inductiva/docs/simulators/XBeach.md

 spent where is should be: on the computation stage, i.e. actually executing the simulation.

-Note: As seen in the code above we are using a machine with 90 vCPUs and, in the method ```run()```, we are requesting the simulation to be parallelized over all of those 90 vCPU.
+Note: As seen in the code above, we are using a machine with 90 vCPUs and, in the method ```run()```, we are requesting the simulation to be parallelized over all of those 90 vCPU.
 In some cases, parallelizing the simulation over only half of the available vCPUs leads to better peformance.
-This is because the virtualization scheme of these VMs assigns two vCPU per underlying physical core and so by setting ```n_vcpus``` to half the number of vCPUs we are implicitly assinging one thread per physical core, which is many cases is more efficient.
+This is because the virtualization scheme of these VMs assigns two vCPU per underlying physical core.
+So, by setting ```n_vcpus``` to half the number of vCPUs we are implicitly assigning one thread per physical core, which, is many cases, is more efficient because there is less competition for cache, and less I/O contention.
 However, this is NOT the case for this specific simulation with XBeach.
 In fact, running the simulation on the same machine and setting ```n_vcpus =45``` will make the computation about 35% slower.

 ### Downloading simulation dats